 National Household Travel Survey (NHTS)

 NHTS is a microdata dataset with detailed social-demographic information of households and persons surveyed, and their vehicle and daily (travel day) trip level data (USDOT, Federal Highway Administration, 2009).
 The 2009 NHTS dataset contains data for 150,147 completed households nationwide.
 The mode choice (dependent variable) and socio-demographic variables, and trip context variables are sufficient for estimating mode choice models.
 However, the built environment variables and measures of transportation supply and services in the dataset fall short of information needed for a meaningful mode choice model specification.
-Table A-1 in the Appendix shows built environment variables and measures of transportation supply and services.
+Chapter 2 discusses the built environment variables and measures of transportation supply and services variable included in NHTS.
 They are either too limited: for example, urban/rural indicators, population density (per squared miles), housing unit density, workers density, and percent of renter-occupied unit variables available at the block group level; or too coarse: for example, another set of density variables at the census tract level and heavy rail status at the MSA level.
 Most of the built environment and transportation supply and service variables identified in the literature are not available.

 Unlike the regional household travel survey data, the geo-coordination or higher resolution geography identifier are not available in the NHTS data, which makes it impossible to join with a built environment database such as the Smart Location Database to get the information missing from the NHTS data.